 This is God’s plan and for his glory

-One of the interesting things about war history is to read about the planning and negotiating that went on behind the scenes.
-For example, in WWII New Zealand government policy was, ‘where Britain goes, we go.’
-Australia, on the other hand said, “Stuff you, we’re bringing our boys back to defend Australia from the Japanese!”
-Then there were the meetings of the ‘big four’, Britain, America, Russia & China.
-They had a plan, even if they couldn’t agree on it all the time.
+One of the interesting things about war history is the planning and negotiating that went on behind the scenes.
+For example, in WWII New Zealand government policy was, ‘where Britain goes, we go’ when asked to leave our troops in Europe.
+Australia, on the other hand said, “We’re bringing our boys back to defend Australia from the Japanese!”
+Then there were the meetings of the ‘big four’, Britain, America, Russia and China, or the top secret planning for D-Day.
+Success on the battlefield requires a plan.

 The gospel happens according to God’s plan too.
 It wasn’t some random, last minute, stop-gap decision to try and outwit Satan.
 It was planned by God from eternity (Eph.1:11) – ‘according to the will of God our Father’ (v.4).
 This is comforting to know, because most of us can’t plan beyond our next meal, let alone our eternal destiny!
 God’s sent the Son, – it was his will- and the Son gave himself to redeem us from slavery to sin.

 So, who gets the credit?
 On ANZAC Day we give the credit to the soldiers who fought and those who died.
 We say, “We will remember them.”
 We don’t say, “Wasn’t that wonderful of us to let our grandfathers and fathers go and risk their lives for us!”
 So also, God get all the fame and glory for rescuing us from sin and Satan – forever.
 As Paul declares, ‘To whom (God) be the glory forever and ever.
 Amen.” (v.5)